EugeneBichel/Database-Types/README.md

 ## Database Types

-The choice of a database for storing data depends on the specific nature of the problem being solved.
+"The choice of a database for storing data depends on the specific nature of the problem being solved."[12]

 #### Data nature
 Data nature \ Database type | Relation DBs| Key-value DBs | Documented-oriented DBs | Column-Oriented DBs | Graph